How to Transcribe Microsoft Teams Meetings Without a Bot

 But Teams' built-in transcription has real limitations.
 And the third-party tools that promise to fill the gap almost universally rely on sending a bot into your meeting - something that enterprise IT departments, compliance teams, and participants themselves often push back on.

-Microsoft Teams Built-In Transcription: What It Does and Does Not Do
+Microsoft Teams Built-In Transcription: What It Does and Doesn't Do

 Teams does offer native transcription and recording capabilities.
-Here is an honest look at what you get:
+Here's an honest look at what you get:

 What Works